gans32/kickstarter-analysis/README.md

 ## Overview of Project

  This project is an analysis of data from Kickstarter campaigns using Microsoft Excel.
+All data, conclusions, and visualizations are stored in [this workbook.](Kickstarter_Challenge.xlsx)

 ### Purpose

 This project is assisting client Louise, who is planning to launch a Kickstarter campaign to fund a theater production.
-We analyzed similar campaigns launched from 2009 to 2017 to inform the campaign launch regarding timing, fundraising goals, category, and comparisons with specific successful play campaigns.
+We analyzed similar campaigns launched from 2009 to 2017 to inform Louise's launch regarding timing, fundraising goal, category, and comparisons with specific successful play campaigns.

 ## Analysis and Challenges